Hooking up speakers without a crossover can be a little challenging, especially if you are a beginner.

 Depress the door panel to expose the area behind the crank.
 Turn the lever until it exposes the clip’s prongs, and push the crank off gently using the screwdriver.
 Be careful as the clip will pop off in the process.

-Step 3: Remove The Armrest And Rest Of Panel
+Step 3: Remove The Armrest And the Rest Of the Panel

 Step 4: Remove The Old Speaker